MicrosoftDocs/win32/desktop-src/WindowsMAPI/setting-up-the-msi-keys-for-your-mapi-dll.md

 ---
-Description: 'This topic explains how to set up the Windows Installer, formerly the Microsoft Software Installer (MSI), keys for your MAPI dynamic link-library (DLL).' ms.assetid: '5888EF22-C056-4e3a-8313-8B5821074DEB'
+Description: This topic explains how to set up the Windows Installer, formerly the Microsoft Software Installer (MSI), keys for your MAPI dynamic link-library (DLL). ms.assetid: 5888EF22-C056-4e3a-8313-8B5821074DEB
-title: Setting Up the MSI Keys for Your MAPI DLL
+title: Setting Up the MSI Keys for Your MAPI DLL ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Setting Up the MSI Keys for Your MAPI DLL